puffsun/puffsun.github.io_retire/source/_posts/2014-02-24-scala-for-the-impatient-solutions-ch1-and-ch2.markdown

 title: "Solutions of Scala for the Impatient - chapter1 and chapter2"
 date: 2014-02-24 20:09:58 +0800
 comments: true
-categories: scala
+categories: Scala
-keywords: scala impatient solutions
+keywords: Scala impatient solutions
-description: scala impatient solutions
+description: Scala impatient solutions
 ---

 Recently I'm reading the book [Scala for the Impatient](http://www.amazon.com/Scala-Impatient-Cay-S-Horstmann/dp/0321774094), the book is pretty brilliant, you can see that from the comments.
 Since I'm a newbie to Scala, I'm try to complete the exercises after every chapter, I post the solutions in a serious of blog posts as book notes.